Priming A Coil

 - Wait for about five minutes before taking your first puff

 Done.
-It’s really easy, and while some may feel like it’s a waste of time, believe me it’s a small price to pay to ensure you get a perfect vape the first time around.
+It’s straightforward, and while some may feel like it’s a waste of time, believe me, it’s a small price to pay to ensure you get a perfect vape the first time around.

-- Place several drop of eliquid onto the wick
+- Place several drops of e-liquid onto the wick.

 - Once the wick is saturated, place it inside the tank

 - Take a few dry pulls – meaning you take a few drags without activating the atomiser – so that the e-juice starts flowing into the juice holes to the wick.

 - Let the tank stand for about 5 minutes to make sure the wick is saturated correctly

 Save for a couple of extra steps, priming a tank’s coil is just the same as with atomisers.